 The Renewal Corporation will submit an Annual Compliance Report to ODEQ by April 1 for the preceding calendar year.
-The Annual Compliance Report will present, summarize, and interpret the water quality data and will include:
+Among other things, the Annual Compliance Report will present, summarize, and interpret the water quality data and will include:

-- Monitoring data including graphical representations, as appropriate, that clearly demonstrates trends and relationships. - Records documenting required consultations and/or approvals. - Narrative interpretation of results. - Compliance evaluations. - Data obtained in connection with the turbidity monitoring described in Section 4.0 (Turbidity Monitoring for Significant Interventions). - Data regarding sediment movement obtained in connection with the sediment survey mapping described in Section 5.0 (Sediment Load Quantification).
+- Monitoring data including graphical representations, as appropriate, that clearly demonstrates trends and relationships; - Records documenting required consultations and/or approvals; - Narrative interpretation of results; - Compliance evaluations; - Summaries of any adapative management measures taken by the Renewal Corporation under this Oregon Water Quality Management Plan, including adaptive management measures taken in response to the real-time turbidity monitoring data obtained pursuant to the continuous water quality monitoring described in Section 3.1 (Continuous Water Quality Monitoring);

+- Data obtained as a result of the turbidity monitoring described in Section 4.0 (Turbidity Monitoring for Fish Passage Interventions); - Data obtained as a result of the sediment load quantification survey and monitoring described in Section 5.0 (Sediment Load Quantification); and - Data obtained as a result of the monitoring of cool-water areas described in Section 6.0 (Monitoring of Cool-Water Areas).